JNU-Tangyin/tidyplot-python/README.md

 # tidyplots

 A Python library for creating publication-ready plots with a fluent, chainable interface.
-Inspired by R's [tidyplots](https://github.com/jbengler/tidyplots) package.
+Built on top of plotnine, it provides a pandas DataFrame extension method for easy and intuitive plot creation.

+## Features

+- Fluent, chainable interface using pandas DataFrame extension
+- Publication-ready plots with Nature Publishing Group (NPG) color palette by default
+- Comprehensive set of plot types and statistical visualizations
+- Statistical annotations (p-values, correlations, etc.)
+- Multiple scientific journal color palettes (NPG, AAAS, NEJM, etc.)
+- Easy customization of colors, labels, and themes
+- Prism-style publication themes

 ## Installation